 Message from the Program Coordinator

 Automobiles have also become loaded with electronic technologies.
-Driving assistance, automatic brakes, and autonomous operation have become a reality through the real-time processing of data from a number of sensors, such as laser and camera systems.
+Driving assistance, automatic brakes, and autonomous operation have become a reality through the real-time processing of data from many sensors, such as laser and camera systems.

-For good or bad, the development of electronic information technologies have resulted in significant changes to modern society.
+For good or bad, the development of electronic information technologies has resulted in significant changes in modern society.
 For example, the complexity and size of information to be processed has significantly grown, the environmental impact of these technologies has increased, and the “digital divide” has expanded.
-To address these issues, we need to have a paradigm shift from looking at information technology as something only for high-speed transmission and storage, to “information technology grounded in scientific understanding of human or social cognition, understanding, decision-making and action-taking.”
+To address these issues, we need to have a paradigm shift from looking at information technology as something only for high-speed transmission and storage, to “information technology grounded in scientific understanding of human or social cognition, understanding, decision-making, and action-taking.”

-Brain and mind are the final frontier of science.
-The elucidation of the brain requires the development of new analytical methods and measurement technique.
-EIIRIS, The Electronics-Inspired Interdisciplinary Research Institute, has engaged in the development of a implantable microprobe array using a selective vapor-liquid-solid growth technique and microfabrication processes (the Toyohashi Probe) for recording and stimulating nerve cells, as well as a medical biosensor chip that uses ion image sensor technology, among others.
+Brain and mind are the final frontiers of science.
+The elucidation of the brain requires the development of new analytical methods and measurement techniques.
+EIIRIS, The Electronics-Inspired Interdisciplinary Research Institute, has engaged in the development of an implantable microprobe array using a selective vapor-liquid-solid growth technique and microfabrication processes (the Toyohashi Probe) for recording and stimulating nerve cells, as well as a medical biosensor chip that uses ion image sensor technology, among others.

-At EIIRIS, we collaborate with researchers on and off campus and research institutions on information technology, neurophysiology, cognitive neuroscience, and other medical fields, to strengthen five areas of advanced science and technology: functional genomics, bio-sensing, nanophotonics, brain information decoding, and virtual brain simulation.
-We also conduct close educational cooperation with industry.
+At EIIRIS, we collaborate with researchers on and off-campus and research institutions on information technology, neurophysiology, cognitive neuroscience, and other medical fields, to strengthen five areas of advanced science and technology: functional genomics, bio-sensing, nanophotonics, brain information decoding, and virtual brain simulation.
+We also conduct close educational cooperation with the industry.